Files

 Add an Inspector to the canvas and connect it to the LabelPointReplacer LabelPoint output port.

-After running the workspace, in Visual Preview, there will be labels next to each of the point features in the center of each neighborhood polygon.
+After running the workspace, in Data Preview (formerly Visual Preview), labels will appear next to each point feature in the center of each neighborhood polygon.

 Data Attribution